redhat-documentation/publishing-tutorial/README.md

 ### Filing a bug

-If you have any suggestions to improve or extend this repository, add a new issue in the repository.
+If you have any suggestions to improve or extend this repository, open a [new issue](https://github.com/redhat-documentation/publishing-tutorial-sample-repo/issues) in the repository.

 ### Prerequisites

-* You must have an account on GitHub.
+* Have a GitHub account.
   [Signing up for a new GitHub account](https://help.github.com/en/github/getting-started-with-github/signing-up-for-a-new-github-account)
-* You must have registered SSH keys in your GitHub account.
+* Have your SSH key added to your GitHub account.
 [Adding a new SSH key to your GitHub account](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account)
 * You must be a member of the `pantheon-developers` or `pantheon-doc-authors` team in the `redhataccess` group in GitHub.
 * You must be logged in to your account on GitHub.